Guide, Updated 15 May 2026

 Speed or response to signs50-52%Awareness-based, responds well to verbal commentary lessons

-Anxiety-driven cluster of minors46-48%Anxiety reproduces unless addressed directly
+Anxiety-driven group of minors46-48%Anxiety reproduces unless addressed directly

 Multiple unrelated faults44-46%Suggests broader readiness gap, not a single fix

-Estimates based on aggregated retake patterns.
-Source: DVSA fault category data combined with retake-cohort analysis.
-The takeaway is that the 49.6% headline conceals meaningful variation by what failed you first time.
+Broad industry estimates based on aggregated retake patterns, not official DVSA per-attempt data.
+The takeaway is that the roughly 49.6% headline conceals meaningful variation by what failed you first time.

 The age angle: why younger retakers do better